Boston, Lincolnshire: Modern history

 In the 19th century, the names of Howden, a firm located near the Grand Sluice, and Tuxford, near the Maud Foster Sluice, were respected among engineers for their steam road locomotives, threshing engines, and the like.
 Howden developed his business from making steam engines for river boats, while Tuxford began as a miller and millwright.
 His mill was once prominent near Skirbeck Church, just to the east of the Maud Foster Drain.

 The railway reached the town in 1848, and it was briefly on the main line from London to the north.
-The area between the Black Sluice and the railway station was mainly railway yard and the railway company's main depôt.
+The area between the Black Sluice and the railway station was mainly railway yard and the railway company's main depot.
 The latter facility moved to Doncaster when the modern main line was opened.
 Boston remained something of a local railway hub well into the 20th century, moving the produce of the district and the trade of the dock, plus the excursion trade to Skegness.

 Boston once again became a significant port in trade and fishing in 1884, when the new dock with its associated wharves on The Haven were constructed.
 It continued as a working port, exporting grain, fertiliser, and importing timber, although much of the fishing trade was moved out in the interwar period.

 At the beginning of the First World War, a number of the town's trawlermen, together with some from Grimsby, were taken prisoner after their ships were sunk by German raiders in the North Sea.
 Their families did not know what had happened to them until late September 1914.
 The men were taken to Sennelager camp, then on to Ruhleben POW camp, where most remained until repatriated in 1918.
 A full report of their homecoming is in the Lincolnshire Standard newspaper, January 1918.
 During the war the port was used by hospital ships and some 4,000 sick or wounded troops passed through Boston.
 The town was bombed by a Zeppelin on 2 September 1916, injuring three adults and killing a child.

 The first cinema opened in 1910, and in 1913, a new town bridge was constructed.
 Central Park was purchased in 1919, and is now one of the focal points of the town.
 Electricity came to Boston during the early part of the century, and electrical street lighting was provided from 1924.

+Second World War

-In the Second World War, the borough lost 17 civilian dead through enemy air raids.
+During the Second World War, 17 residents of the borough were killed by enemy air raids.
 A memorial in Boston Cemetery commemorates them.

+There were 16 air raids, with 14 people killed in the town, and 18 in the whole county of Holland.
+There were 40 high explosive bombs over the town, but the county of Holland had 695 high explosive bombs, 30 oil bombs, and 8 parachute mines.